• Skip to primary navigation

 Instructions

-• Heat a nonstick pan over medium heat and add oil.
+• Heat a nonstick pan over medium heat and add a small amount of oil.

-• Add onions, garlic, and saute for 1 minute or until translucent.
+• Add the chopped red shallot and minced garlic.
+Sauté for 1 minute or until the shallot is translucent.

-• Add the kalabasa, cover and cook for 5 minutes or until the kalabasa is tender yet crisp.
+• Add the chopped kalabasa to the pan.
+Cover and cook for 5 minutes, or until the kalabasa is tender yet crisp.

-• Next add the string beans, ampalaya (bitter melon), eggplant and cover with the lid for 2 to 3 minutes or until they are semi tender.
+• Add the string beans, ampalaya (bitter melon), and eggplant.
+Cover with the lid and cook for 2 to 3 minutes, or until the vegetables are semi-tender.

-• Add okra, then cover with lid and continue cooking for about 1 minute.
+• Add the sliced okra, cover, and continue cooking for about 1 minute.

-• Add coconut cream, tomatoes, soy sauce, salt and allow it to simmer for 2 to 3 minutes or until okra is cooked.
+• Pour in the coconut cream and add the quartered tomatoes (if using), soy sauce, and salt.
+Allow the mixture to simmer for 2 to 3 minutes, or until the okra is fully cooked.

 Notes